superhero/locator/README.md

 - **Lazy Loading**: Dynamically load services when they are required, and keep them accessible.
 - **Wildcard Service Paths**: Resolve services using wildcard paths, to ease the service registry.
 - **Locator**: Locate a service using different implementation alternatives.
-- **Destructor**: Support for a graceful release of services resources.
+- **Destroy**: Support for a graceful release of services resources.
 - **Error Handling**: Provides detailed errors with specific error codes for different types of errors.

 ## Installation